Learn More

 GDDs are calculated by subtracting a base temperature from the average daily temperature (GDD = [ (T MAX + T MIN )/2 ]−T BASE).
 Very little growth occurs below the base temperature.
 While plants have different temperature requirements, corn has a base temperature of 50 degrees Fahrenheit.
 The rapid growth phase in corn occurs just before 1,000 GDDs.

-Farmers in the Corn Belt can use from the Midwestern Regional Climate Center to see the average days to 1,000 GDD for their county.
+Farmers in the Corn Belt can use this tool from the Midwestern Regional Climate Center to see the average days to 1,000 GDD for their county.

 The “Nitrogen Uptake and Partitioning in Corn” graph visually represents how corn plants absorb and distribute nitrogen at different growth stages.
 This can help farmers understand when their crops most need nitrogen.